Cornwall Wildlife Trust

 Devon Wildlife Trust

-Devon Wildlife Trust advisors are supporting farmers through general farm practice advice and support with agri-stewardship applications which have generated over £1million worth of grants.
-Other assistance includes use of the Working Wetlands machinery ring; providing equipment such as soil aerators to help alleviate compaction which is a common problem on many farms.
-Compaction can impact on productivity through restricted root growth and Nitrogen availability as well as increasing runoff.
+We also have use of the Working Wetlands machinery ring; allowing us to loan equipment such as soil aerators to help reduce compaction which is a common problem on many farms.
 All equipment is provided to landowners free of charge.
-We also offer expert advice on habitat restoration and creation and can undertake associated conservation management such as the spreading of green hay, seed harvesting and scrub control.
+We offer expert advice on wildlife habitat restoration and creation and can undertake associated conservation management such as the spreading of green hay, seed harvesting and spreading, and scrub control.

-For further information about the project or to get in touch with the project team please visit our website: http://www.exmoor-nationalpark.gov.uk/headwaters
+For more information or to get in touch with the team visit: www.devonwildlifetrust.org/working-wetlands

 The Exmoor Mires Partnership is an award winning partnership created to restore Peat upon Exmoor.